jbush001/NyuziProcessor/hardware/README.md

   sizes in the design.
 You can tweak the script tools/misc/extract_mems.py to change the module names or parameter formats.

+This project uses [Verilator](http://www.veripool.org/wiki/verilator) for simulation by default.
 Typing make in this directory compiles an executable 'verilator_model' in the bin/ directory.
 It accepts the following command line arguments (Verilog prefixes arguments with a plus sign):

 |          Argument               | Meaning        |
 |---------------------------------|----------------|